serdil/llm-wordlist/README.md

 # LLM Wordlist Filter

-A tool to filter a list of words from a text file using an LLM from OpenRouter.
-The tool scores words based on a provided prompt and filters out words with scores below a specified threshold.
+A tool to score and filter a list of words from a text file using an LLM from OpenRouter.
+The tool first scores words based on a provided prompt, then allows filtering out words with scores below a specified threshold.

 ## Features

-- Filter words using Claude 3.5 Sonnet or other models from OpenRouter
+- Score words using Claude 3.5 Sonnet or other models from OpenRouter
+- Filter scored words based on configurable minimum score threshold
 - Read prompts from a file (not hardcoded)
-- Prompt caching for improved performance and reduced costs
+- Process words in batches for improved performance
-- Configurable minimum score threshold
-- Customizable output file
+- Customizable output files
-- Filter already scored words without re-scoring them
+- Separate commands for scoring and filtering

 ## Installation